viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 {{% /tab %}}
 {{< /tabs >}}

-In this example, we are asking the Motion service where the end of `myArm` is with respect to the root "world" reference frame.
+In this example, we are asking the Motion Service where the end of `myArm` is with respect to the root "world" reference frame.

-## Describing the Robot's Working Environment
+## Describing the robot's working environment

 Now that the Motion service has been properly introduced, a small detour is warranted.
 The world around a robot may be full of objects that you may wish to prevent your robot from running into when commanding it to move.